Nineta Barbulescu: Romanian Ambassador to Malaysia and Brunei (2021–present)

 Bărbulescu was appointed Ambassador to Malaysia on January 22, 2021, by President Klaus Iohannis.
 She was appointed as Ambassador to Brunei on March 2, 2021.
-Mrs. Bărbulescu presented her credentials to King of Malaysia Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah on November 10, 2021.
+Mrs. Bărbulescu presented her credentials to the King of Malaysia Al-Sultan Abdullah Ri’ayatuddin Al-Mustafa Billah Shah on November 10, 2021.

-She signed two judicial treaties between Romania and Malaysia on December 6, 2021, saying "These two new bilateral treaties are contributions to multilateralism and cooperation".
-Adding that "(the treaties) strengthen the future resilience of our respective countries by more effective cooperation in the suppression of crime, these treaties might also serve as an inspiration and motivation for our regional neighbors to broaden their legal avenues with countries from afar".
+She signed two judicial treaties between Romania and Malaysia on December 6, 2021, highlighting that "These two new bilateral treaties are contributions to multilateralism and cooperation," and adding "[the treaties] strengthen the future resilience of our respective countries by more effective cooperation in the suppression of crime, these treaties might also serve as an inspiration and motivation for our regional neighbours to broaden their legal avenues with countries from afar.".